evait-security/reminder/README.md

 # cli reminder

-This small software uses the `notify-send` command in combination with a small sqlite database and systemd-timers in order to create text based reminders.
+Uses the `notify-send` command in combination with a sqlite database and systemd-timers in order to create text based reminders.

 ## Example usage